shivamkalbande/task/Task2/task2-aws-jenkins-readme.md

 ```
 ![alt text](images/npminstall.png)

-Creating a simple "Hello, World!"
-Node.js web application involves several steps:
+- Creating a simple "Hello, World!"
+Node.js web application involves below steps:
 1. Initialize the project:

 •	 Create a new directory for your project.

 ![alt text](images/initilize.png)

 •	  Open a terminal or command prompt and navigate to the directory you just created.
 •	 Run npm init -y to initialize a new Node.js project with default settings.

 ![alt text](images/npminit.png)